eimbo/ScientificJavaLibrary/README.md

 # Scientific Java Library

-:mailbox_with_no_mail: To contribute, fork the repo, make changes, and submit a pull request.
+:mailbox_with_mail: To contribute, fork the repo, make changes, and submit a pull request.
 Maven should be installed on your machine.

 ## Using NetBeans